How many applications are received each year? How many students are accepted?

 Is a baccalaureate degree required for admission?

 All BSN-DNP applicants must have a baccalaureate or higher degree in nursing.
-CRNAs returning to complete the DNP must have a master’s degree must be in nursing or a related field.
+CRNAs returning to complete the DNP must have a master’s degree in nursing, nurse anesthesia, or a related field.
 All degrees must have been granted from a fully accredited college or university in the United States.

 How do I determine whether a school is fully accredited?